 Ask specific questions.
 If you have already recognized a issue that you’re trying to fix, ask a variety of employees very targeted questions to help with problem-solving.
 Avoid yes or no questions.
-Instead, ask open-ended questions, and follow-up questions that require employees to really think about their answers.
-If you’re trying to uncover issues you might not be aware of, try to at least give employees a general direction.
+Instead, ask for feedback with open-ended questions and follow-up questions that require employees to really think about their answers.
+Even if you’re trying to uncover issues you might not be aware of within a certain area of your restaurant, give employees a general direction.

 Focus on solutions.
-A conversation about problem-solving can easily turn into a complaint session if you’re not careful.
-Guide employees in a dialogue that is focused on finding solutions, rather than just identifying problems.
+A conversation about a problem can easily turn into a complaint session if you’re not careful.
+Guide employees in a dialogue that is focused on finding solutions, rather than just stirring up conflict.
 Ask employees this question: “What’s your suggestion?”
-Accept and consider all answers, even if they seem far-fetched at first.
+Consider all answers, even if they seem far-fetched at first.

 In it for the long haul.
-The idea of using your employees as expert consultants might redefine your relationship with the employees you put in this role.
+The idea of using your employees as expert restaurant consultants might redefine your relationship with the employees you put in this role.
 That’s okay.
-When employees see themselves as trusted advisers rather than just another staff member punching a clock, they’ll be more invested in their position.
-You’ll soon find their bringing issues to your attention with a solution already in mind.
+When employees see themselves as trusted advisers rather than just another staff member punching a clock, they’ll be more engaged in your business.
+You’ll soon find them bringing issues to your attention with a solution already in mind.